space space space

 Office of Readings, Wednesday of Week 32 of Ordinary Time

-Christian peace is not the comfort of having everything go smoothly, just as you would like it to go; Christian peace is the confidence—the peace of heart and mind—of believing that no matter what happens, no matter how much a trial it may be, Christ will give you the courage and strength to do whatever needs to be done to fulfill God’s will.
+Christian peace is not the comfort of having everything go smoothly, just as you would like it to go; Christian peace is the confidence—the peace of heart and mind—of believing that no matter what occurs, no matter how much a trial it may be, Christ will give you the courage and strength to do whatever needs to be done to fulfill God’s will.

 Books from this website